bitcoin-sv/bsv-components-library/doc/README.md

 Event[State]: Discovery State:  Pool size: 0 [ 0 handshaked, 1000 added, 0 removed, 1045 rejected ] : 12 GET_ADDR sent, 4 ADDR received
 Event[State]: Blacklist Status: [ 0 Addresses blacklisted ] count: {}
 ````
-In the previous output we can see how different kinds of *State* Events have been triggered.
+In the previous output we can see how different kinds of *State* Events have been triggered (*Network Handler State*, *Handshake State*, etc).
 That's because *JCYL* is
 internally composed of multiple *Handlers*, each one of them  taking care of an specific part of the
 *Bitcoin Protocol*, so we have then different status, each one related to one specific Handler.

+> In the **JCL-Net Advance** chapter we'll dive into more complex confguration and how to fineñtune each Handler separately.

 Like with a regular Event, we can define the "forEach" callback in a separate method, and inspect the different State
 Event Objects to get all the information we need from them.

-> All the *State* Events, along with the rest of Events, are described in the **Reference** Section
+All the *State* Events, along with the rest of Events, are described in the **Reference** Section

 ### Requests